rsimmonsjr/axiom/README.md

 re-implementation of either of the two aforementioned actor models but rather a new implementation deriving inspiration from the good parts of those models.

-## What's New
-- 0.0.4
-  - Additional documentation, resolving a lot of bugs.

 # Getting Started

 *An actor model is an architectural asynchronous programming paradigm characterized by the use